apptainer/apptainer-userdocs/definition_files.rst

    function definitions and aliases do not get carried through.
    As a result, for example initializing conda cannot be done there.

+   For that type of initialization you can take advantage of some bash features, if the container includes bash (for example alpine does not include bash).
+Apptainer by default will use bash if it is available.
-   For that type of initialization in non-interactive shells you can in the ``%environment`` section export ``BASH_ENV`` to point to a script to source when the shell starts.
+   For non-interactive shells you can in the ``%environment`` section export ``BASH_ENV`` to point to a script to source when the child shell starts.
+   Note that bash by default does not process aliases in non-interactive shells, unless ``shopt -s expand_aliases`` is used before they are defined.

    For the equivalent in interactive shells you can instead in the ``%post`` section add to ``/etc/bash.bashrc`` on Debian-based distributions.
    (RedHat-based distributions have a /etc/bashrc that apparently once was equivalent but it does not appear to work in current versions.)
-   In addition, by default the ``shell`` command starts the shell with a ``--norc`` option so it does not run any bashrc.
+   In addition, by default the ``shell`` command starts bash with a ``--norc`` option so it does not run any bashrc.
    That can be worked around by adding
    ``export SINGULARITY_SHELL=/bin/bash`` in the ``%environment``